This entry serves as a follow up to the outdoor conditioning video seen below.

-Following my recent outdoor conditioning video, I received a few emails from viewers who were surprised to see me working with what they described as basic exercises.
-For example, one reader was shocked that I still performed pushups and pull-ups.
+After sharing the video, I received several emails from viewers who were surprised to see me working with what they described as basic exercises.
+For instance, one reader was shocked that I still performed pushups and pull-ups.
 He was expecting to see more challenging variations.
 Another reader asked what could be done to intensify sledgehammer swings and hill runs.
 He continued by stating his assumption that I filmed these basic exercises to provide options for novice spectators.

 Unfortunately, his assumption is false.
-I am not of the opinion that once we progress beyond certain exercises that such movements no longer offer anything in return.
-When performed at a brisk pace or when combined with other movements, I still find traditional calisthenics to be challenging and effective from a strength-endurance standpoint.
+I am not of the opinion that once we progress beyond certain exercises that such movements offer nothing in return.
+When performed at a brisk pace or when combined with other movements, I still find traditional calisthenics to be challenging and effective.
 I certainly don’t limit myself to traditional pushups and pull-ups, but I am also not beyond them.
 Occasionally working with less intense movements has proved useful to me for many years.
 I am still able to work at a brisk pace and receive conditioning benefits while my body is given a break from heavier, more intense loading.

-Unfortunately, many modern athletes and trainers shy away from useful exercises because they appear to be too basic.
+Regrettably, many modern athletes and trainers shy away from useful exercises because they appear to be too basic.
 The fallacy is that basic movements must always be modified or intensified.
 Yet oddly enough, I have never seen anyone who has outgrown heavy sledgehammer swings or continuous hill sprints.
-These simplistic exercises have always gotten the best of me and I don’t expect that to ever change.
+These simple exercises have always gotten the best of me and I don’t expect that to ever change.

 Flash vs. Substance